Genusbiz/docs/users/navigate-view-modify-and-control/working-in-tables/configure-automatic-updates.md

 # Configure Automatic Updates

-[Start](../../../developers/installation-and-configuration/configure-and-maintain-genus-server/how-to-start-the-genus-configuration-application.md "How to start the Genus Configuration application") the Genus App Services Configuration application.
+[Start](../../../developers/installation-and-configuration/configure-and-maintain-genus-server/how-to-start-the-genus-configuration-application.md "How to start the Genus Configuration application") the Genus Services Configuration application.

 In the console tree, expand the folder for your Directory.
 Click the **Data Sets** folder.
 Right-click your data set in the table to the right, and then in the shortcut menu, click **Properties**.
 Click the **Automatic Updates** tab.